-A joint workshop by three labs within Taxon-omics, our RADseq workshop is organised by professors Elvira Hoerandl (U of Göttingen), Miguel Vences (TU of Braunschweig), and Natalyia Rybalka (U of Göttingen).
+A joint workshop by three labs within Taxon-omics, our RADseq workshop is organised by professors Elvira Hoerandl (University of Göttingen), Miguel Vences (Technische Universität Braunschweig), and Natalyia Rybalka (University of Göttingen).
 Attendance by SPP 1991 lab members will be supported from our umbrella project funding.
 The goal of the workshop will be hands-on work on the analysis of RADseq data.

 RAD (Restriction-site Associated DNA) Sequencing is a method for sampling the genomes of multiple individuals in a population using next generation DNA sequencing.
 It was invented by Eric Johnson of the University of Oregon in 2007, and has since become an important tool in collections-based systematics and evolutionary biology.

-Organizers: Elvira Hörandl (U Göttingen), Miguel Vences (U Braunschweig), Natalyia Rybalka (U Göttingen)
+Organizers: Elvira Hörandl (University of Göttingen), Miguel Vences (Technische Universität Braunschweig), Natalyia Rybalka (University of Göttingen)

 Accomodations: Ten rooms have been reserved at B&B Hotel Göttingen-City (hotelbb.de/de/goettingen-city, €60/night without breakfast)